ARCHER2-HPC/archer2-website/support-access/status.md

 ###  Current Issues
+No current issues.

+### Recently Resolved Issues

+#### Update: Wednesday 15th September 1600
+ARCHER2 4 Cabinet Service has now been returned to service.
+The Singularity work which was scheduled to take place today has also been completed.

+We apologise for the inconvenience caused by this unplanned outage and please do report any issues you may experience to support@archer2.ac.uk.

 #### Update: Wednesday 15th September 0800
 HPE continue to work to resolve issues with the management network following the power issues in the Edinburgh area yesterday.